-The New Business Practicum is an interdisciplinary transactional law clinic at Berkeley Law, in which JD and MBA students have assisted start-up entrepreneurs since 2007.
-The Practicum provides free legal help for start-ups and real experience for JD students looking to practice transactional law.
-Since its inception, the Practicum has provided individual legal assistance to over 200 start-ups, and trained and consulted with over 300.
+The New Business Community Law Clinic is an interdisciplinary transactional law clinic at Berkeley Law, in which JD and MBA students have assisted start-up entrepreneurs since 2007.
+The Clinic provides free legal help for start-ups and real experience for JD students looking to practice transactional law.
+Since its inception, the Clinic has provided individual legal assistance to over 200 start-ups, and trained and consulted with over 300.

 SUPERVISING ATTORNEY AND DIRECTOR

-Kevin Xu has had the privilege of working within the Berkeley Law New Business Practicum since 2013, first as a law student, and then as a practicing attorney after graduating.
-Mr. Xu spearheads the Practicum's efforts to provide free legal office hours to new businesses in the East Bay and Central Valley.
-When he's not supervising law students or presenting legal workshops, Mr. Xu designs and builds internal automation tools for the Practicum using React and NodeJS, and data visualizations using D3.
+Kevin Xu has had the privilege of working within the Berkeley Law New Business Community Law Clinic since 2013, first as a law student, and then as a practicing attorney after graduating.
+Mr. Xu spearheads the Clinic's efforts to provide free legal office hours to new businesses in the East Bay and Central Valley.
+When he's not supervising law students or presenting legal workshops, Mr. Xu designs and builds internal automation tools for the Clinic using React and NodeJS, and data visualizations using D3.

 Des Lafleur is our resident fashion law guru.
 She has been involved with the Clinic since 2010 as a student, then a fellow, and now as one of the Deputy Attorneys.
 In her current role, she leads entrepreneur outreach with immigrant and Spanish speaking communities.
 Her primary focus areas are IP, marketing, and brand protection—topics she covers in classes and always advises clients to consider.
 She assists with some of the Clinic's English workshops and heads its foreign language workshops.